sushiroll4093/clone/Quick-Start.md

 ~$ git checkout stable
 ```

-Using a Tarball or a Zip
+Using a Tarball or a Zip Download
 -----------------

-You can also download a tarball or zipfile.
+You can also download a tarball or zip file.

    * [Canvas Tarball](http://github.com/instructure/canvas-lms/tarball/stable)
    * [Canvas Zip](http://github.com/instructure/canvas-lms/zipball/stable)